 Join us in using the power of film to spark conversations, challenge perspectives, and inspire action.
 We look forward to seeing your stories on the big screen!

-This festival is co-funded by the European Union (European Solidarity Corps, Agency for Mobility and EU Programmes).
-This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.
+(The 1st edition of this festival was co-funded by the European Union (European Solidarity Corps, Agency for Mobility and EU Programmes.
+This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.)

 • Grand Prix